Life as a Boy Mom: What to Expect When Raising Sons - Baby Chick

 So you found out you are having an adorable bundle of blue.
 And whether you dreamed of having a little man your entire life or are still struggling to imagine yourself with a little boy in your arms — ready or not, here he comes!
 The time has come to prepare for his arrival.
 And your initiation to the world of being a boy mom!

-And as a mother of four little boys, I not only have the resume for teaching you about what’s to come with raising a son but I also absolutely LOVE being a mother of boys—which is why I’m getting ready to share my best tips with you on life with boys.
+As a mother of four little boys, I not only have the resume to teach you about raising a son, but I also absolutely love being a mother of boys, which is why I’m getting ready to share my best tips on life with boys.

 What to Expect as a Boy Mom